Graduate Program Admission Information

 To apply to a graduate program in the School of Sport and Exercise Science, please follow the step-by-step instructions below.

-To apply to a graduate program in the School of Sport and Exercise Science, please follow the step-by-step instructions listed below.
-A completed application will include ALL of the following:
+To apply to a graduate program in the School of Sport and Exercise Science, please click on the appropriate program link:

-At the master's level, programs will typically (but not always) admit students to the program in both spring and fall, with the exception of Sports Administration which only admits students in the fall.
+At the master's level, programs will typically (but not always) admit students to the program in both spring and fall, with the exception of Sports Administration, Athletic Training, the Physical Education and Physical Activity Leadership MAT and Sport Coaching.
 For doctoral applicants, only fall admission is generally considered.
 Below are application deadlines for our M.S. and Ph.D. programs.
 For specific questions related to these deadlines, applicants are encouraged to communicate directly with faculty in the program they are applying to for further clarifications.
 Applications received by the appropriate date listed below will receive priority screening.
 Applications received after the date may not be reviewed if no program spots are available.

 - Fall admission: February 1